 Great Wall of China

-The Great Wall of China, a UNESCO World Heritage Site, is a perennial favourite among tourists, and with good reason.
-The magnificent Great Wall, stretching 4,000 miles (6,350km), was built in stages from the 7th century BC onwards, snaking its way across the mountains and valleys of five provinces in northern China as a mammoth defence bulwark against the neighbouring Manchurian and Mongolian peoples.
+The Great Wall of China is a perennial favourite among tourists.
+Stretching some 4,000 miles (6,350km) and built in stages from the 7th century BC onwards, it snakes across the mountains and valleys of five provinces in northern China and originally served as a mammoth defensive bulwark against neighbouring Manchurian and Mongolian peoples.

 Transport: To Mutianyu: Travellers can take the 916 bus from Dongzhimen station (in downtown Beijing) to Huairou, where they can take a minibus taxi to the wall.

 Opening times: April to October 7am - 6pm; November to March 7.30am - 5.30pm